chun61205/LeetCode/README.md

-# LeetCode
-This project for LeetCode problem implementations in various programming languages.
+This project is for LeetCode problem implementations in various programming languages.